The Baby Registry Checklist For All Your Must-Haves

 I hate to break it to you, but your baby will probably start teething sooner than you think.
 For some infants, it can be a particularly rough time, so it’s smart to have some teething options in your arsenal to help with your little one’s discomfort (and desire to chomp down on something).
 This $15.87 set of Ike & Leo Teething Toys is both dishwasher and freezer safe, and perfect for an infant with the impulse to chew, chew, chew.

 At this point, it’s probably hard to imagine having a newborn, let alone a mobile infant.
 Believe me, your little one will be crawling (and then climbing and walking) before you know it.
 Your best bet is to beat them to the punch and have a few quality baby gates on hand to keep your curious little one out of harm’s way.
 This Evenflo Position and Lock Wood Gate is a budget-friendly option for standard doorways (just make sure not to use a pressure-mounted gate at the top of stairways).
 While you're at it, include a set of baby-proofing tools — such as outlet plugs, cabinet locks, corner covers, and more — on your baby registry.

 And there you have it!
-Look, I know this seems like a lot — babies do require many special products and gadgets.
+Look, I know this seems like a lot — babies do require a lot of special products and gadgets.
 But trust me, there are so many other baby gear possibilities out there that I've purposefully left off this must-have baby registry list.
 You don't really need a wipes warmer.
 Plus, baby shoes are just for show, anyway.
 And piles of stuffed animals?
 Hard pass.
 Check off this list, and you'll be good to go.
 I wish you the best of luck as you tackle your baby registry and embark on the crazy experience that is parenthood.
 Honestly, there's nothing quite like it.